Account holders who used to login with a username to our database before please submit their email and retrieve a new password.

 The STS aims at making the meeting attractive and affordable especially for young scientists.

 As in recent years, the regular meeting fees cover lunches, dinners (without beverages) and catering during coffee breaks and poster sessions throughout the meeting.
-Moreover, the conference book and the traditional personalized STS coffee mug are also included in the registration fees.
+Moreover, the traditional personalized STS coffee mug are also included in the registration fees.

 Please note that accomodation costs are not included in the meeting fee, so you are free to arrange bookings by yourself.